akiladananjana/Python-NAT/README.md

 # Syntax
 python3 <*Inside-Local-IP*> <*Inside-Global-IP*>

-Inside-Local-IP = The IP address of the device in Inside Network Inside-Global-IP = The IP address of the outside interface
+Inside-Local-IP = The IP address of the device in Inside Network.
+Inside-Global-IP = The IP address of the outside interface.

 Tested with Ubuntu 20.04 with Python 3.8.2